-The project is embedded in the citywide sustainable urban development concept, in which the library aims to play a mediating role with respect to the increasing digital pervasiveness in the urban community.
+The project was embedded in the citywide sustainable urban development concept, in which the library aims to play a mediating role with respect to the increasing digital pervasiveness in the urban community.
 The organisers will apply the experience gained from the process to the other branches, as well as the main library.

 Partners: Dept. of Sustainable Urban Development of the City of Ludwigsburg, Office for Integration and Migration of the City of Ludwigsburg, Dept. of Youth Matters of the City of Ludwigsburg, Förderverein Schlösslesfeldbücherei e.V., and others